Rsgm/gdx-shaders/README.md

 I need this so I can use the git plugin for gradle to get and build this project.

 I am keeping the original license, apache 2.0.
-No code has been changed, the only difference is that it is hosted on github and it uses git instead of mercurial.
+The only code I have changed is the shader_classpath field in the shader manager.
+The biggest difference is that it is hosted on github and it uses git instead of mercurial.